 Cliffs Note version of above, is Motocross is at a closed course track, Trail/Off-Road at an OHV Park or out in the woods somewhere.

 Are you with me so far?
-If not leave a comment or jump in our Forum and ask some questions.
+If not leave a comment and ask some questions.
 Everyone here would be more than happy to help.

 So what makes a bike a Motocross bike, vs a Trail Bike vs an Off-Road Bike.